klajdiallushi/sasquatch-exam/README.md

 # Coding Dojo Full Stack Sasquash Websighting

-Welcome to the Coding Dojo Full Stack!
+Welcome to the Coding Dojo Full Stack final exam!
 Sasquash Websighting is a web application that allows users to report and view sightings of Sasquatches.
 Users can mark sightings as either "skeptical" or "believer" and view the counts of each.

 ## Features